So much goes into an effective landing page. It takes practice, testing, analytics, design skills, keyword research, and so much more.

 Before you formally launch your new landing pages, it’s a good idea to get feedback and first impressions — not just from your marketing or design team, but from real, actual people who will be using your site for the first time.

 Here are a few tools that can help you do just that.

-Optimal Workshop actually consists of three different tools.
+Optimal Workshop actually consists of five different tools.
 OptimalSort lets you see how users would sort your navigation and content, while Treejack lets you find areas that could lead to page abandonment when visitors can’t find what they’re looking for.

 Chalkmark lets you get first impressions from users when uploading wireframes, screenshots or other “under construction” images.

 Questions lets you better understand your customers through online surveys, while Reframer provides an array of analysis tools to help conduct qualitative research.